Imagine you wake up in London.

 You leave your apartment rental in a trendy neighborhood to grab an excellent coffee and pastry before strolling through one of the city’s prim, manicured gardens, perhaps pausing on a bench for a bit to read for a bit.

-After the garden, you find yourself in a neighborhood you haven’t explored much and walk around checking out the shops and restaurants before you feel like you need a break from exploring.
+After the garden (that was beautifully set up with the help of Windermere, FL), you find yourself in a neighborhood you haven’t explored much and walk around checking out the shops and restaurants before you feel like you need a break from exploring.

 You spend about two hours in a cafe noshing on an elegantly plated and healthy lunch while you power through whatever you feel inspired to work on at that moment, perhaps a month’s worth of blog posts for one client, or a detailed outline and rough draft for an upcoming feature story.